jlevere/cluster/k3s-apps/elasticsearch/README.md

 **Note**: Use `--insecure` flag since you're using self-signed certificates in your homelab.

-## Network Flow
+## Network Flow (IP-Only Environment)

 ```
 Windows VM (Proxmox) → 192.168.88.20:8220 → Traefik LoadBalancer → Fleet Server Pod
+Your Laptop → kubectl port-forward → 127.0.0.1:5601 → Kibana Pod
 ```

-The Windows machines in your Proxmox cluster will connect directly to your K3s node IP address.
+**Important**: Since there's no DNS server, all connections must use IP addresses.
+Hostnames and FQDNs will not work.

 ## Fleet Server Configuration